An interview with Craig and Vicki Leuthold, the visionaries behind Maryhill Winery that produces a prolific lineup of 65 different wines

-Can you share about the new Vancouver, Wash. tasting room that’s being planned?
+Can you share about the new Vancouver, Wash. tasting room?

-Vicki: It will be a 4,890-square-foot tasting room near the Grant Street Pier, part of the brand new waterfront development.
-It will be right on the river, and is expected to open this winter.
+Vicki: It is a 4,890-square-foot tasting room near the Grant Street Pier, part of the brand new waterfront development.
+It is right on the river, and opened is Spring 2019.

-Craig: It [the redeveloped waterfront] will change Vancouver in a way few understand.
+Craig: The redeveloped waterfront will change Vancouver in a way few understand.
 It will put Vancouver on the map in a huge way.
 It is going to urbanize it and completely revitalize the downtown, which has been coming back the last five years.